 Personalization and Mirror Neurons

-When you hear affirmations in your own voice or a familiar voice, mirror neurons fire more actively.
+When you hear affirmations in your own cloned voice or a familiar voice, mirror neurons fire more actively.
 These specialized cells help us learn through imitation and create a deeper sense of connection with the affirmations.

 Common Misconceptions Debunked